Meteor-Community-Packages/meteor-autoform/README.md

 else will result in normal browser form submission after validation.
 * `meteormethod`: Optional.
 When `type` is "method", indicate the name of the Meteor method in this attribute.
 * `resetOnSuccess`: Optional.
-In most cases, the form is automatically reset for you after a successful submission action.
-For update forms, the form is *not* automatically reset.
-You can replace this default behavior with explicit behavior by setting this attribute to `true` or `false`.
+The form is automatically reset for you after a successful submission action.
+You can skip this by setting this attribute to `false`.
 * `id`: Required.
 This is used as the `id` attribute on the rendered `form` element, so it must be unique within your entire application.
 It's required because we use it to set up a form-specific validation context and to preserve